duetds/date-picker/README.md

 <duet-date-picker identifier="date"></duet-date-picker>
 ```

-**While the above method is the easiest and fastest way to get started, you can also install Duet Date Picker via NPM.
+**Please note: Importing the CSS file is optional and only needed if you’re planning on using the default theme.
+See [theming section](#theming) for more information.
+Additionally, while the above method is the easiest and fastest way to get started, you can also install Duet Date Picker via NPM.
 See the installation instructions below.**

 ## Installation